ChoonHean/DSA3101/group_a/customer_satisfaction/report.md

 5. Review Focus: Reviews mainly emphasize product quality over other factors, indicating that product-related concerns are the primary focus for customers.

-Further analysis may include [next steps or possible extensions].
+Further analysis may include clustering based on domain-specific features depending on stakeholder priorities (e.g. Product aesthetics).

 ---